input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 ## Processing of operations

 Up until now, we have described the rules to construct operations.
-However, we haven't described how the operations are processed and interpreted by `PRIMS nodes`.
+However, we haven't described how the operations are processed and interpreted by `PRISM nodes`.

 We described that operations are grouped in `blocks`, which are wrapped in `objects`, and they are submitted as part of transactions metadata.
 In the Cardano blockchain, transactions are added to the chain in blocks.
 Each Cardano block is added on top of the previous block.
 A transaction is added to the blockchain when a block that contains it is added to the blockchain.
 We say that a block gets a confirmation when a new block is added to the chain on top of it.
 In the same lines, we say that a transaction added to the blockchain gets a confirmation, when the block that contains the transaction receives a confirmation.

 Due to the nature of blockchains, there is a probability for a block added to the chain to be rolled back, which removes the block from the chain.
 This probability decreases as the block receives confirmations on top of it (i.e. new blocks are added after it).
 It is because of this rollback probability that `PRISM nodes` only process Cardano transactions after they receive a `SECURE_DEPTH` of confirmations, making the probability of rollbacks negligeable in practical terms.
-Therefore, the protocol asumes a rollback free environment.
+Therefore, the protocol assumes a rollback free environment.

 Below, we describe how `PRISM nodes` process Cardano blocks, `AtalaObject`s, `AtalaBlock`s and operations.

 ### Processing of Cardano blocks

 Once the Cardano block reaches a `SERCURE_DEPTH` of confirmations, `PRISM nodes` explore each transaction of the block in order looking for encoded `AtalaObject`s.
-The encoding format MUST follow the one described in Apendix A, and there MUST be only one `AtalaObject` encoded per transaction.
+The encoding format MUST follow the one described in Appendix A, and there MUST be only one `AtalaObject` encoded per transaction.

 ### Processing of Atala objects and blocks

 As they evaluate confirmed transactions, nodes extract the `AtalaObject` messages from metadata (when found), and process them in the order they are found.
 The nodes MUST validate that `block_byte_length` and `block_operation_count` match the encoded `AtalaBlock` byte size and elements length respectively.
-If any validation fails, then object is ignored and no operation is processed for this object.
+If any validation fails, the object is ignored and no operation is processed for this object.

 Once the object is validated, each `PRISM node` will proceed to inspect the operations inside the `AtalaBlock`.
 Operations MUST be processed in the order they have in the `AtalaBlock`.
-If any operation fails validation rules, then the operation MUsT be ignored, and the nodes MUST proceed with the next operations (if any) in the `AtalaBlock`.
+If any operation fails validation rules, then the operation MUST be ignored, and the nodes MUST proceed with the next operations (if any) in the `AtalaBlock`.

 ### PRISM Nodes internal map